garcia/simfile/docs/source/timing-note-data.rst

 ==================

-For advanced use cases that require parsing specific fields from simfiles and charts, :code:`simfile` provides subpackages that interface with the core simfile & chart classes.
+For advanced use cases that require parsing specific fields from simfiles and charts, **simfile** provides subpackages that interface with the core simfile & chart classes.
 As of version 2.0, the available subpackages are :mod:`simfile.notes` and :mod:`simfile.timing`.